 1. Sensory appeal: If you look at mangosteen, pomegranate or cranberry, none are available in whole form, really.
 You can take an unpleasant pomegranate and use the skills of a beverage formulator to put it into a form that tastes good and is adapted to Western tastes.

-2. Novelty: People assume if you’re going to make a superfruit, it’s got to be a novelty.
+2. Novelty: People assume if you’re going to make a superfruit it’s got to be a novelty.
 It’s not true.
-You do have to have novelty, but not the fruit itself.
-Rather, the novelty is in how the fruit is presented.
-A new variety or color can do it, or novelty in the way it’s consumed.
-Pomegranates have been eaten, albeit not very widely, since the 1950s, but it wasn’t until they were made into a drink did they take off--the novelty was delivering the fruit in a new format.
+You do have to have novelty, but not the fruit itself but how it’s presented.
+A new variety or colour can do it, or novelty in the way it’s consumed.
+Pomegranates have been eaten, albeit not very widely, since the 1950s, but it wasn’t until it was made into a drink did it take off – the novelty was delivering it in a new and novel format.

 3. Convenience: This is an overwhelming requirement, which is why beverages and pills will remain the dominant format.
-One of the big berry growers discovered the growth of blueberries was not just because of their antioxidant benefit but because you can eat them out of your hand--they’re a convenient, snack-time product.
-Convenience is intelligently marketing a convenient delivery format, such as Ocean Spray’s Craisins in a bag.
+One of the big berry growers discovered the growth of blueberries was not due just because of the antioxidant benefit but because you can eat it out of your hand – it’s a convenient, snack-time product.
+Convenience is intelligently marketeting a convenient delivery format, such as Ocean Spray’s Craisins in a bag.

 7. Marketing: No matter how strong your science, you have to also create a platform for building a message.
 The balance should probably be about 50:50 between science and marketing.
 If you focus on a small group of consumers and do everything to hit their needs, your sales can go up.